-Quotations in FOB and CIF (Incoterms 2020) are common, but all other INCOTERMS are also possible.
+Quotations in FOB and CIF (Incoterms 2020) are common, but all other INCOTERMS are also possible, except for DDP as the Brazilian legislation does not allow foreign companies to pay the import duties.
 The most used currencies are US\$ and € but it is also possible to quote/ invoice in Swiss Francs.
 Payment terms can be in advance, collection (payment terms are freely negotiable, averaging 360 days), with or without a letter of credit coverage.